kryptykphysh/physhbowl/content/RPG/The Magnus Archives/Episodes/MAG 175 - Epoch.md

 An inventory of what comes after.
-Audio recorded by [[The Archivist]], in situ.
+Audio recorded by [[Jonathan Sims|The Archivist]], in situ.
 # Case Number
 ########-15
 # Audio By